bbauska/CSS3-Reference/README.md

 <h5><i>#RRGGBB</i></h5>

-This is a hex-pair notation familiar to authors using traditional HTML.
+<p>This is a hex-pair notation familiar to authors using traditional
+HTML.
 In this format, the first pair of digits corresponds to the red level, the second pair to the green, and the third pair to the blue.
 Each pair is in hexadecimal notation in the range 00--FF (decimal 0--255).
-Thus, a "pure" blue is written #0000FF, a "pure" red is written #FF0000, and so on.
+Thus, a "pure" blue is written #0000FF, a "pure" red is written #FF0000, and so on.</p>

 <h5><i>#RGB</i></h5>

-This is a shorter form of the six-digit notation described previously.
+<p>This is a shorter form of the six-digit notation described previously.
-In this format, each digit is replicated to arrive at an equivalent six-digit value; thus, #F8C becomes #FF88CC.
+In this format, each digit is replicated to arrive at an equivalent six-digit value; thus, #F8C becomes #FF88CC.</p>

 <h5><i>#RRGGBBAA</i></h5>

-An extension of the #RRGGBB notation which adds an alpha channel.
-As with the R, G, and B values, the A (alpha) value is in hexadecimal notation in the range 00-- FF.
+<p>An extension of the #RRGGBB notation which adds an alpha channel.
+As
+with the R, G, and B values, the A (alpha) value is in hexadecimal notation in the range 00-- FF.
 These are mapped from hexadecimal to decimal in the range 0--1; thus, #00FF0099 is equivalent to the color